centreon/centreon-archived/doc/en/configuration_guide/02hosts.rst

 *	The **IP address / DNS** field defines IP address or DNS name of the host.
 The **Resolve** button enables us to resolve the domain name by questioning the DNS server configured on the central server.
 *	The **SNMP Community & Version** fields contain the name of the community and the SNMP version.
 *	The **Monitored from** field indicates which poller server is charged with monitoring this host.
+*	The **Timezone / Location** field indicates the timezone location of the monitored hosts.
 *	The **Host Templates** field enables us to associated one or more models of hosts with this object.
-To add  a host model, click on the button |navigate_plus|.

 In case of conflicts of settings present on multiple models, the host model above overwrites the identical  properties defined in host models below.
 The button |move| enables us to change the order of host models.
 The button |delete| serves to delete the host model.